eoncarlyle/januaryplayground/januaryplaygroundbackend/StreamRewrite.md

 LinkedBlockingQueue.
 The Kafka transaction producing thread will complete the future after the Kafka transaction takes place.
 I don't love this - it would be nice to have some two-phased commit instead - but this is probably good enough.

-Each ledger record should contain a list of CRUD operations on a table, and now I have to figure out what the model looks like for each of the table records, which I have done in `LedgerTableEntry`.
+Each ledger record should contain a list of CRUD operations on a table, and now I have to figure out what the ledger looks like for each of the table records, which I have done in `LedgerTableEntry`.
 Neccessarily, there are three operations on the ledger
 - Adding a ledger entry, which requires a key and a value (integer saftey important on some of these)